 With the acquisition of Bank of Singapore, OCBC has taken a strategic step towards becoming a leading player in private banking and wealth management across Asia.
-The Bank of Singapore is now an integral part of OCBC, and credit extensions to our wealth management clients are subject to the same standards of comprehensive credit assessment, setting of limits, as well as continuous risk monitoring.
-Joint approvals from the business and risk units also ensure objectivity in credit extensions.
+The Bank of Singapore is now an integral part of OCBC, and credit extensions to our wealth management clients are subject to the same standards of comprehensive credit assessment, margin requirements, as well as continuous risk monitoring, where joint approval from the business and risk unit also ensures objectivity in credit extension.
 Loan advance rates are dependent on the liquidity, volatility and diversification of the collateral portfolio.
 Credit exposures that are secured by marketable securities are subject to daily valuation and independent price verification.
+Other key collateral categories include residential real estate; predominantly in Singapore, Hong Kong and London, as well as assigned life insurance policies of investment grade rated Insurance companies.